 Think of a redirection as the salesperson saying, “I’m sorry we are out of stock of Brand X right now.
 Could we interest you in Brand Y,” where Brand X is a book on marketing and Brand Y is NOT a pink stuffed unicorn.

-This is where you may need a tame web type person to help you correctly redirect, consolidate, and trash your content (if you don’t know how).
+This is where you may need a friendly web designer to help you correctly redirect, consolidate, and trash your content (if you don’t know how).

-Get the redirects wrong and you can break your site and lose a whole lot of good Google juice in the process … and then you will need to hire a tame web type person to not only fix your site, but then do the redirects the correct way, then an SEO person to repair the damage to your traffic.
+Get the redirects wrong and you can break your site and lose a whole lot of good Google juice in the process … and then you will need to hire a web designer to not only fix your site, but then do the redirects the correct way, and then an SEO person to repair the damage to your traffic.

-I will not lie to you.
-Content audits on small websites with only a handful of pages may only take a few hours.
-Content audits for bigger websites (100+ pages), take days.
-Content audits for massive websites (1000+ pages) take weeks to do properly – even longer if the site has been hit with a Google penalty.
+Content reviews for massive websites (1000+ pages) take weeks to do properly – even longer if the site has been hit with a Google penalty.

-Large content audits are mind-numbingly boring, tedious and it is guaranteed that you will find yourself going over content many many times as you refine your process.
-(Don’t ask me how many nights and weekends I have spent on the Heart Harmony Communications website, or how many times I have gone over the same pages!)
+Large content reviews are mind-numbingly boring, tedious and it is guaranteed that you will find yourself going over content many many times as you refine your process.

-Getting through a solid content audit is cause to celebrate.
-Celebrate long and hard until you remember that you need to pencil in your next content audit in the same way that shopkeepers do with their regular stocktakes.
-Same time next year perhaps?
+Getting through a solid content review is cause to celebrate.
+Celebrate long and hard until you remember that you need to pencil in your next content review in the same way that shopkeepers do with their regular stocktakes.
+See you the same time next year perhaps?